Hendersonville, Tennessee: Economy

 Indian Lake Village is a mixed-use development in Hendersonville.
-It is located along Indian Lake Boulevard and is anchored by the Sreets of Indian Lake.
+It is located along Indian Lake Boulevard and is anchored by the Streets of Indian Lake, an outdoor lifestyle center.
 The Village is an open-air shopping center that includes national and local retailers, restaurants, and a cinema.
 The area also contains residential units, professional offices, and medical facilities, and is regarded as one of Hendersonville's main commercial districts.
 The Streets of Indian Lake hosts community events throughout the year, including a farmers market and a summer concert series.

 Arts and culture

 The Hendersonville Arts Council is a non-profit organization located in Monthaven Mansion.
 The mansion was built before the Civil War and was used as a hospital during several battles.
 It is listed on the National Register of Historic Places, the Tennessee Civil War Trail, and Ring of Fire, and exhibits visual art, music, workshops, wine tastings, crafts, culinary demonstrations, performances, and cultural activities.

 The Hendersonville Performing Arts Center is a non-profit theater founded in 1996.